Why Switch to a Concorde RG-442 SLA Battery for Your Embraer Legacy, ERJ 135 &145 Aircraft?

 Shipping

 SLA batteries have been deemed non-dangerous and have passed DOT shipping requirements.
-SLA batteries, unlike Ni-Cd, are HAZMAT-exempt and safe to ship.
+SLA batteries, unlike Ni-Cd, are HAZMAT-exempt and safe to ship, making them easier to acquire when the need arises.

 The Concorde RG®-442 SLA battery also has long-lasting charge retention and improved current conductivity in comparison to other SLA batteries.